Ajitha1010/SQL-Superstore-Analysis/README.md

 - Sales
 - Order Dates

----

 ## 🛠 Database Design

 The original dataset was a single table.

-To practice SQL joins, it was split into three separate tables:
+To practice SQL joins and database design, it was split into three separate tables:

 ### Orders Table
-Contains:
 - Order_ID
 - Order_Date
 - Ship_Date